 Theories of language comprehension assign a critical role to anticipatory processes.
-In our studies, we attempt to 1) isolate the effects of prediction from other possible factors that influence on-line language processing; 2) examine the cost of incorrect prediction; 3) explore the relationship between linguistic predictions and learning and memory for text; 4) model individual differences in prediction during comprehension as a function of measures of cognitive control, working memory, perceptual speech and language experience.
-We examine these questions in young adults and elderly populations.
+In our studies, we attempt to 1) isolate the effects of prediction from other possible factors that influence on-line language processing; 2) model individual differences in prediction during comprehension as a function of measures of cognitive control, working memory and language experience; 3) examine the content of the anticipated information.
+We examine these questions in monolingual and bilingual young adults and elderly populations.

 Brothers, T., Swaab, T.Y., and Traxler, M. (2015).
 Effect of prediction and contextual support on lexical processing: Prediction takes precedence.
 Cognition, 136, 135–149

 Boudewyn, M.A., Long, D.L. & Swaab, T.Y.
 (2015).
 Graded Expectations: Predictive Processing and the Adjustment of Expectations during Spoken Language Comprehension.
 Cognitive, Affective and Behavioral Neuroscience.
 Cognitive, Affective, & Behavioral Neuroscience, 15 (3), 607-624

 Brothers, T., Swaab, T.Y., & Traxler, M.J., (2017).
 Goals and strategies influence lexical prediction during sentence comprehension.
 Journal of Memory and Language, 93, 203-216.

 Choi, W., Lowder, M.W., Ferreira, F., Swaab, T.Y. & Henderson, J.M.
 (2017).
 Effects of word predictability and preview lexicality on eye movements during reading: A comparison between young and older adults.
 Psychology and Aging, 32(3), 232-242.